- Trend 1: The Power of Visual Content and Immersive Experiences in Real Estate

 Trend 1: The Power of Visual Content and Immersive Experiences in Real Estate

 Visuals have always been an important part of selling a home.
 Buyers want to see photos of every aspect of a property, from the front yard to the tiny guest bathroom on the main floor.
-In 2025, brokers are leaning into the power of videos and AI to sell homes, including virtual staging, a hotly debated tool.
-Here are a few essential statistics that showcase the power of visual content in 2025:
+In 2026, brokers are leaning into the power of video, AI, and human content to sell homes, including virtual staging, a tool that continues to spark debate.

-- Video dominates in 2025, with video listings boosting inquiries by 403%.
+- Video dominates in 2026, with video listings boosting inquiries by 403%.

 Source: RubyHome Luxury Real Estate